petrpajdla/stat4arch/index.md

 ## Project assignment

 To pass the course you will have to work on a small project.
 Group/pair cooperation is possible, but each student has to submit his/her own project *protocol*.
+There are two options, you can choose to work either on your own dataset or use an existing published dataset.

 ### (A) Working with your own dataset